-Does the agency train all employees and volunteers who may have contact with lockup detainees to be able to fulfill their responsibilities under agency sexual abuse prevention, detection, and response policies and procedures, including training on: How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities? yes 115.131 (b) Employee and volunteer training Have all current employees and volunteers who may have contact with detainees received such training? yes Does the agency provide each employee and volunteer with annual refresher information to ensure that they know the agency's current sexual abuse and sexual harassment policies and procedures? yes 115.131 (c) Employee and volunteer training Does the agency document, through employee signature or electronic verification, that employees understand the training they have received? yes 115.132 (a) Detainee, contractor, and inmate worker notification agency's zero-tolerance policy of the of the yes agency's zero-tolerance policy During the intake process, do employees notify all detainees of the agency's zero-tolerance policy regarding sexual abuse and yes (a) 115.132 agency's zero-tolerance policyDuring the intake process, do employees notify all detainees of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment?Detainee, contractor, and inmate worker notification yes (a) 115.132 agency's zero-tolerance policyDuring the intake process, do employees notify all detainees of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment?Detainee, contractor, and inmate worker notification agency's zero-tolerance policyDoes the agency ensure that, upon entering the lockup, all contractors and any inmates who work in the lockup are informed of the agency's zero-tolerance policy regarding sexual abuse and yes of the conduct any form of administrative or criminal sexual abuse investigations.
+Does the agency train all employees and volunteers who may have contact with lockup detainees to be able to fulfill their responsibilities under agency sexual abuse prevention, detection, and response policies and procedures, including training on: How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities? yes 115.131 (b) Employee and volunteer training Have all current employees and volunteers who may have contact with detainees received such training? yes Does the agency provide each employee and volunteer with annual refresher information to ensure that they know the agency's current sexual abuse and sexual harassment policies and procedures? yes 115.131 (c) Employee and volunteer training Does the agency document, through employee signature or electronic verification, that employees understand the training they have received? yes 115.132 (a) Detainee, contractor, and inmate worker notification agency's zero-tolerance policy of the During the intake process, do employees notify all detainees of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment? yes Sexual marassment 115.132 (b) Detainee, contractor, and inmate worker notification agency's zero-tolerance policy of the Detainee, contractor, and inmate worker notification of the yes Detainee, contractor, and inmate worker notification agency's zero-tolerance policy Does the agency ensure that, upon entering the lockup, all contractors and any inmates who work in the lockup are informed of the agency's zero-tolerance policy regarding sexual abuse and conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).)
 115.134 (b) Specialized training: Investigations Does this specialized training include: Techniques for interviewing sexual abuse victims?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).) yes Does this specialized training include: Proper use of Miranda and Garrity warnings?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).) yes Does this specialized training include: Sexual abuse evidence collection in confinement settings?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).) yes Does this specialized training include: The criteria and evidence required to substantiate a case for administrative action or prosecution referral?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).) yes 115.134 (c) Specialized training: Investigations Does the agency maintain documentation that agency investigators have completed the required specialized training in conducting sexual abuse investigations?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
 See 115.121(a).) yes 115.141 (a) Screening for risk of victimization and abusiveness If the lockup is not utilized to house detainees overnight, before placing any detainees together in a holding cell do staff consider whether, based on the information before them, a detainee may be at a high risk of being sexually abused?
 (N/A if the lockup is utilized to house detainees overnight.) na When appropriate, do staff take necessary steps to mitigate such danger to the detainee?
 (N/A if the lockup is utilized to house detainees overnight.) na 115.141 Screening for risk of victimization and abusiveness